-Applications for 2016 Founder’s Scholarship
+2016 Founder’s Scholarship Winners

 Amanda Conti of Matthews, North Carolina, is a graduating senior at Porter Ridge High School, where she successfully organized science workshops with local elementary school girls to share her passion of science with the community.
-She will attend Duke University in the fall, where she plans to pursue a degree in Neuroscience.
+She will attend Duke University in the fall, where she plans to pursue a degree in neuroscience.
 Amanda loves to run and is hoping to complete her second half-marathon this summer.

 Jackson Hicks of Chapel Hill, North Carolina, is a graduating senior at East Chapel Hill High School.
 During high school, he successfully organized a baseball equipment drive for an inner-city league.
-He will attend The University of North Carolina at Chapel Hill in the fall, where he plans to pursue a degree in Political Science.
+He will attend the University of North Carolina at Chapel Hill in the fall, where he plans to pursue a degree in political science.
 Jackson was one of 1,000 students nationwide to record a perfect score on the ACT.

 Grace Ketron of Waxhaw, North Carolina, is a graduating senior at Charlotte Christian School.
-During high school, she served as the editor-in-chief for the yearbook and plans to pursue a degree in Media and Journalism in college.
+During high school, she served as the editor-in-chief for the yearbook and plans to pursue a degree in media and journalism in college.
 She also started an after-school club to share her passion for telling her school’s story and created a newspaper for the lower school at Charlotte Christian.
-Grace will attend The University of North Carolina at Chapel Hill in the fall.
+Grace will attend the University of North Carolina at Chapel Hill in the fall.

 Mary Taylor Peele